sookinoby/sentiment-analysis2/README.md

 ## Building the deepnet

-Now, enough of preparing our data set.
-Let's actually code up the neural network.
+Now that we have preparedour data set, let's actually code the neural network.
 Building neural networks is something of a black art at this point in history; you never know which can suit your needs.
 We will start out with a simple dense network and then move on to complex neural network architecture.

 The neural network code is concise and simple, thanks to MXNet's symbolic API: